bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 where
 - $C$ is consumption
-- $I$ is invesetment
+- $I$ is investment
-- $G$ is goverment expenditure
+- $G$ is government expenditure
 - $Ex$ is the nation's export
 - $Im$ is the nation's import

 Notes about the components
-- $C$ includes spending by households on good and service but excludes the purchase of the house iteself because it might be "produced" in a different year
+- $C$ includes spending by households on good and service but excludes the purchase of the house itself because it might be "produced" in a different year
 - $I$ includes spending on goods that will be used to produce future goods (like inventory) but excluded spending on financial assets
 - $G$ includes spending on the goods and services purchased by the government but excludes tranfer of payments like unemployment insurance benefits
 - $Ex$ increases GDP while $Im$ decreases GDP